How I Repaired, Remodeled, and Restored an Old RV Camper

 There are other small areas which need a little spit and polish, but this little camper is now ready for the road.

 The owner decided to paint the interior himself and save a little more money, which was fine by us.
-He still came out smelling like a rose even hiring us to do the work for him.
+He still came out smelling like a rose though he hired us to do the work for him.
 Besides, we hate to paint anyway.

 The owner now has about $1400 in this neat little rig and could sell it for much more than he invested if he so chooses to do so.

-The examples of repair methods used in this article may be varied according to your own taste in design or in the depth of your wallet.
+The repair methods used in this article may be modified according to your own taste in design or the depth of your wallet.
 We chose the most economical materials while maintaining durability and safety as much as possible.

-Don’t be afraid to take on one of these projects as the labor is not too time consuming nor the materials expensive.
+Don’t be afraid to take on one of these projects, as the labor is not too time-consuming nor the materials too expensive.
 Almost anything you do wrong can be repaired with no problems.

-Good luck with your own project and thanks for stopping by my RV repair hubs.
+Good luck with your own project and thanks for reading my articles on RV repair.